go-mix/mix/README.md

       }
     }

-Play this Demo from the root of the project, using SDL 2.0 for hardware audio playback:
+Play this Demo from the root of the project, with no actual audio playback:

     make demo